 To become an armed PI in Washington State, you’ll need to be at least 21 years old and have a current firearms certificate from the state’s Criminal Justice Training Commission.

-Private Investigator Salaries in Seattle, Tacoma, Spokane, and Olympia
+Private Investigator Salaries in Seattle, Spokane, and Vancouver

-As per 2019, the following BLS stats reveal the median-top 10% salary range for PIs working in Washington State’s biggest metros:
+As per 2023, the following BLS stats reveal the median to top 10% salary range for PIs working throughout the state: